Importance of being a Governor

 - setting the Christian ethos of the school

 - making decisions about expenditure of the school budget

 - challenging and holding the headteacher to account

-- They also monitor the implementation of the policies developed in consultation with the school leadership team.
+- monitor the implementation of policies developed in consultation with the school team.

 Sometimes the governing body is referred to as the critical friend of the school.
 It is a strategic role: governors are not involved in the day to day running of the school: that is the responsibility of the headteacher.

-In voluntary aided, foundation schools and academies, the governing body is the employer of the staff.
+In our voluntary aided school, the governing body is the employer of the staff team.

 Your school's governing body is a body corporate made up of individuals who together make a significant impact on the lives of their employees, pupils and the wider community.

-Should you wish to get in touch with the Chair of Governors [or any Governor] you may contact them, in the first instance, via the school office.
+Should you wish to get in touch with myself [or any Governor] you may contact them, in the first instance, via the school office.